-1 UKPoll Fake News Report, 24th July, 2019.
+&lt;sup>1 UKPoll Fake News Report, 24th July, 2019.

+Section 1

+The questions in this section refer to Document 1.

+This section has a possible 13 marks available.

+Answer all questions in the spaces provided.

-Identify whether each of the following statements about Docum nent 1 is true or fal [2 ma
+1 Identify whether each of the following statements about Document 1 is true or false.
+[2 marks]

-Statement True or False

-The main purpose of this text is to persuade readers that fake news has a negative effect on society.

-The writer mostly uses informal language.
+Statement True or False The main purpose of this text is to persuade readers that fake news has a negative effect on society.
+True The writer mostly uses informal language.
+False

-Identify whether each of the following quotations from Docume opinion . nt 1 is a fact or an
+2 Identify whether each of the following quotations from Document 1 is a fact or an opinion.

 Statement Fact or Opinion

 'That sounds quite serious.'
+Opinion

-'It matters greatly'
+'It matters greatly' Opinion

-Give two examples of fake news mentioned in Document 1.
-[2 ma
+3 Give two examples of fake news mentioned in Document 1.

+'Non-deliberate' fake news that is not completely accurate and is caused by 'mistake' Deliberate fake news where people 'tell lies on purpose' to advertise products or convince people to vote a certain way.

 4 Give two reasons why the writer has referenced quotations from the UKPoll report in paragraph 1.
-[2 marks] 5 What organisational feature has the writer used to divide the text in Document 1 into sections?
-[1 mark] c M/by do so the writer think that discussing the tenis of fake news is important?
-6 Why does the writer think that discussing the topic of fake news is important?
-[1 mark] 7 Give one reason why the writer includes inverted commas when using the word 'news' in paragraph 2.
-[1 mark] 8 What does the chart imply about access to news that is not mentioned in the text?
-[1 mark]
+[2 marks] To show that he has used a valid source to verify information and support his argument 5 What organisational feature has the writer used to divide the text in Document 1 into sections?
+[1 mark] Subheadings 6 Why does the writer think that discussing the topic of fake news is important?
+[1 mark] Because fake news can affect our attitudes and behaviours towards others 7 Give one reason why the writer includes inverted commas when using the word 'news' in paragraph 2.
+[1 mark] The writer is showing that the news is not accurate or real, and suggesting that 'fake news' should not be referred to as news at all.
+8 What does the chart imply about access to news that is not mentioned in the text?
+[1 mark] Most people get online news via social media apps or sites.